shawnfromportland/agentmemoryforcursor/README.md

 - "commit the latest."
 - "commit and push."
 - "discard all changes."

-Simple Cursor .mdc rules using local storage to allow agent to remember what you've requested of it across dev sessions.
-- project specific, no spillover effects into other projects
-- simple to use, there is only one command to know: "@bootagent"

 ### Preparation:
 - By default we will assume you have a @/docs folder in your project root containing all of your project specification documents. customize the bootagent.mdc rules if your docs are in a different location or (gasp!) if you have no docs.